bhaibhai20/interviewquestions/Questions.md

 Implement a function that inverts the digits of an int, e.g., f(123) == 321, without converting them to a String.

   See src/main/java/InvertDigits

+Implement a method that gives the nth Fibonacci number, e.g., f(0) -> 1, f(1) -> 1, f(5) -> 8

+  See src/main/java/Fibonacci

+Describe the steps needed to find the largest element of an array.
+What's the complexity?

+  Set a variable, max, to the value of the first element.
+Iterate over the rest, comparing against max and replacing the value of max with the value of the element if it is larger.  max is the result.
+O(n) time, O(1) space.

+What sorting algorithms do you know?
+Which is the most optimal?
+What complexity does it have?

+Bubblesort, quicksort, mergesort, sleepsort, timsort, radix sort timsort, O(n log(n))

+  See src/main/java/sorting/Bubblesort
+  See src/main/java/sorting/Quicksort
+  See src/main/java/sorting/Mergesort

+How does binary search work?
+What complexity does it have?
+Why?

+  Start in the middle, see whether that element is higher or lower than the searched-for value.
+If it's higher, repeat with the higher half only.
+If it's lower, repeat with the lower half only.
+If it's the searched-for value then we've found the result.
+It has complexity O(log(n)) because every step halves the search space.

+  For an implementation, see src/main/java/BinarySearch.java